July 30, 2018 To June 30, 2025

 At the moment, this new type of funding ventures (startups) is unregulated.
 With an ICO offering, an investor will exchange legal tender for a type of cryptocurrency offered, usually in the form of Bitcoin or Ethereum, although there are several other types as well.
 To find out more about how to invest in ICOs, check out our blog post – What is an ICO?

 That’s why ICO Spotters is such a valuable tool for new ICO contributors.
 It can help them find the best upcoming ICOs list.
 ICO Spotters does this by constantly weeding through the bombardment of proposals and selecting the best to showcase on the website.

-Of all of the upcoming ICO platforms including NEO, Qtum, Lisk, Komodo, ICX and Zilliqa, Ethereum that uses the ERC20 protocol is the most common.
-Along with the coin types listed, there are several lesser used ones as well, and each company offering an upcoming ICO can choose the platform that works best for them to use as a transaction network.
-Each upcoming Initial Coin Offering will need its own dashboard that allows investors looking at them to use for submitting and obtaining information.
+Of all of the ICO list platforms including NEO, Qtum, Lisk, Komodo, ICX and Zilliqa, Ethereum that uses the ERC20 protocol is the most common.
+Along with the coin types listed, there are several lesser used ones as well, and each company offering an ICO can choose the platform that works best for them to use as a transaction network.
+Each new Initial Coin Offering will need its own dashboard that allows investors looking at them to use for submitting and obtaining information.
 In most cases, a contributor must sign up for the whitelist of the new ICO they are interested in to reserve their place in the generated pool of tokens.

 When a customer signs up, they will also need to fill out a Know Your Customer (also known as a KYC) document.
 That has several functions.
 First, it verifies the individual’s identity which is accomplished by uploading a scan or photo of an official form of ID.
 Each contributor must also have a wallet suitable for the network that has the tokens that ICO accepts (which is listed on each Initial Coin Offering’s information).
 Then the verified participant can use that wallet to send the required tokens to the designated wallet listed by the ICO.